 - APM-NOI-01: SDG&E will provide notice of the construction schedule to all property owners within 300 feet of the Proposed Action by mail at least one week prior to the start of construction activities.
 The announcement will state the construction start date, anticipated completion date, and hours of operation, as well as a telephone number to call with questions or complaints during construction. - APM-NOI-02: Operating equipment will be positioned to maximize the distance to residences and to maintain safe and effective operation. - APM-NOI-03: All internal combustion engine-driven equipment will be equipped with exhaust mufflers that are in good condition and meet or exceed the manufacturer's specifications.
-All equipment will be maintained and tuned according to manufacturer recommendations. - APM-NOI-04: When backup alarms have more than one loudness setting, they will be set to the lowest setting that meets Occupational Safety and Health Administration safety requirements.
+All equipment will be maintained and tuned according to manufacturer recommendations. - APM-NOI-04: When backup alarms have more than one loudness setting, they will be set to the lowest setting that meets Occupational Safety and Health Administration safety requirements. - APM-NOI-05: When located within 80 feet of residences, a temporary noise barrier with an effective height of approximately three feet will be placed between residences and stationary noise-generating equipment during use.

-dBA = an A-weighted decibel.
-The human ear is not uniformly sensitive to all sound frequencies; therefore, the A-weighting scale has been devised to correspond with the human ear's sensitivity.
-The A-weighting scale uses the specific weighting of sound pressure levels from about 10 hertz to 20 kilohertz for determining the human response to sound.

-- APM-NOI-05: When located within 80 feet of residences, a temporary noise barrier with an effective height of approximately three feet will be placed between residences and stationary noise-generating equipment during use.
 The effective height is that of the barrier above the line-of-sight between the noise source and the noise-sensitive receiver. - APM-NOI-06: Helicopters will be required to maintain a height of at least 500 feet when passing over residential areas, except when at temporary construction areas or actively assisting with conductor stringing.
-All helicopters will be required to maintain a lateral distance of at least 500 feet from all schools. - APM-NOI-07: Residents who experience construction noise levels that exceed the applicable noise thresholds will be temporarily relocated, on an as-needed basis, for the duration of the activities that will impact them.
+All helicopters will be required to maintain a lateral distance of at least 500 feet from all schools.
+No more than 64 flights per day will be conducted. - APM-NOI-07: Residents who experience construction noise levels that exceed the applicable noise thresholds will be temporarily relocated, on an as-needed basis, for the duration of the activities that will impact them. - APM-NOI-08: In the event that blasting is required within 325 feet of a residential property line, SDG&E will prepare and provide a blasting plan for the Proposed Projects that is consistent with SDG&E's blasting guidelines to reduce noise and vibration impacts from blasting activities.
+The blasting contractor will be required to obtain a blasting permit and explosive permit per the San Diego County Regulatory Ordinances. - APM-NOI-09: Where appropriate, SDG&E will coordinate with the San Diego County noise control officer regarding helicopter flights between 6:30 a.m. and 7:00 a.m. to avoid any conflicts with the County noise ordinance. - APM-NOI-10: If construction occurs outside the hours allowed by San Diego County, SDG&E will follow its established protocols and will provide advance notice by mail to all property owners within 300 feet of planned construction activities.
+The announcement will state the construction start date, anticipated completion date, and hours of construction.